 The sensitivity settings in Fortnite are quite complicated.
 Hence we suggest that you keep both the X and Y sensitivity the same.
 Some players keep the X and Y sensitivity different.
 If you are one of them then remember to use the value in X(horizontal sensitivity) for the calculation of eDPI.

-Since we have told you everything that you needed to know about eDPI.
+Now we have told you everything that you needed to know about what is Edpi and other aspects.
 You must make sure you are not copying just the DPI of your favorite players.
-Chances are that maybe his in-game sens is much higher than you expected and hence his overall effective sensitivity is different.
+Chances are that maybe his in-game sens is much higher than you expected.
+Hence his overall effective sensitivity is different.

-So, next time you check for the setting of the pro gaming scene, and you want to know more about the sensitivity of the mouse, look for the eDPI.
+So, next time you check for the pro gaming scene setting, and you want to know more about the sensitivity of the mouse, look for the eDPI.
 Also, every game has a different in-game sensitivity parameter.
 It would be foolish to simply copy the settings of pro from one game to another.

 If you feel like this is something more to eDPI, that we have not covered or any insight that you would like to give your fellow gamers, you can post it in the comment box below.